Blue shirt boy, Straw hat boy

 Standing in my own corner, I observe this scene taking place and am reminded of my own childhood.

 I was such a nervous child.
 When presented with an opportunity, adults would say, "Why don't you take a look?"
 Or "Why don't you try?".
 But I was too nervous to do anything.
+Too ashamed to show my excitement.
 I always tried to cooly reject it, as in "No, it's ok.
 I'm fine.
 I'm all set looking from here."
 Having my real feelings being found out was terrifying.

 How many experiences did I miss out on?
 How many sites did I not fully take in?
 All due to my own insecurities.
 There could have been so many opportunities to learn and grow.

-I've always "hated" overly enthusiastic people and felt embarrassment when near them.
+I've always "hated" overly enthusiastic people and felt uncomfortable when near them.
 But what am I ashamed of?
-Expressing anything, besides appreciation and neutral passiveness, is unbearable, even now.
+Expressing anything, besides appreciation or neutral passiveness, is unbearable, even now.
 I guess this “hatred” is just a coping mechanism.

 Unfortunately, I was not interested in those things.
 They involved a certain level of excitement I was incapable of expressing, in addition to being outside in the sun.
 This is not to say I wasn't fond of the outdoors.
 I loved walking out into nature and, especially then, building castles of sticks and branches.
 On this hot July day, I recall walking down the slip and slide my dad had prepared for me.
 Or maybe I sat down and scooted my way across.
 Undoubtedly, I was not able to show any sign of enjoyment, no matter how hard I tried.
 I am sorry for that.

 Try as I did, it became a show I was performing.
 Constantly.
 Even before that age, I could understand how best to please others.
 When I was 7, I asked Santa for a snowboard for Christmas.
-I opened up my present and found a mini snowboard that could be moved around by slipping your fingers into the foot bindings.
-"That's what you wanted, right?"
+Under the tree, I found a small box with a mini snowboard inside.
+It could be moved around by slipping your fingers into the foot bindings.
+"That's what you wanted, right?".
 I replied,"Yeah!" and attempted to smile.
 In the end, it was all just a joke, and the real snowboard was hidden outside, but thinking back now, I am surprised.
 I'm sure my parents were, too.
 A normal child would have been very upset.
-Even at that young age, I was constantly wearing a mask.
+Even at that young age, I was always wearing a mask.